Three-month-old Boeing 737 crashes off Indonesia; 189 feared dead

 It has also had at least six other non-fatal accidents, including one in which a jet crash-landed in water short of the runway in Bali in 2013.

-The U.S. imposed a decade-long ban on Indonesian airlines in 2006 over the country's patchy safety record.
+The United States imposed a decade-long ban on Indonesian airlines in 2006 over the country's patchy safety record.